-Like the original "Probability and Statistics" unit, our revised version was also designed to provide students with the statistical tools and the probabilistic models they require to assess statistics and probability in their day-to-day lives.
-Like the original unit, the revised unit was structured around the analysis of cases from daily life, and sought to draw teacher and students into a forum of discussion, investigation and analysis.
+Like the original "Probability and Statistics" unit, our revised version was also designed to provide students with the statistical tools and probabilistic models required to assess statistics and probability in their day-to-day lives.
+Like the original unit, the revised unit was structured around the analysis of cases from daily life and sought to draw teacher and students into a forum of discussion, investigation and analysis.
 Each lesson in the new unit, however, carried the added component of an explicitly taught set of critical thinking skills, based on the hierarchy set out in Ennis' taxonomy.
-The concepts in critical thinking were introduced gradually as the unit progressed, with each new concept being added cumulatively to the old, so that older skills were continually reused and recapped even as new ones were acquired (see Table 1).
-In some lessons I took the cases and questions from the original unit and merely added questions that explicitly draw upon critical thinking skills.
-In others, I took the idea of the original story – its mathematical purpose - and replaced the story/article suggested there with one that relied on the same mathematical principles, but was more recent/relevant and more conducive to learning critical thinking.
+The concepts in critical thinking were introduced gradually as the unit progressed, with each new concept being added to the old, so that older skills were continually reused and recapped even as new ones were acquired (see Table 1).
+For some of the lessons, questions that explicitly draw upon critical thinking skills were simply added to the cases and questions of the original unit.
+In others, the idea – the mathematical purpose – from the original case was extracted, while the story or article suggested there was replaced by one that rested on the same mathematical principles, but was more relevant and conducive to CT acquisition.

-A typical lesson was thus structured as follows: (1) Students were presented with a text describing a claim or a scenario from daily life, and asked a question about it (2) The students discussed the question as a group and tried to answer it intuitively (3) We worked as a class on the mathematical content relevant to answering the question (e.g. Bayes' Theorem, statistical connection) The original question was then re-discussed by the students in light of the mathematics, with no clear answer being provided them by the teacher (4) Finally, the elements of critical thinking were explicitly introduced and applied to the problem.
-One important expected element for the development of CT deriving from this four-step method was the conflicts that could arise between the students' original intuitive answers, the revised answers suggested by their later mathematical calculations, and the questions that could came into play regarding the validity of these answers once critical thinking was applied (Aizikovitsh-Udi, 2012, Aizikovitsh-Udi & Amit, 2008)
+A typical lesson was thus structured as follows: (1) the students were presented with a text describing a claim or a scenario from daily life and a problem was posed about it; (2) the students discussed the problem as a group and tried to solve it intuitively; (3) the class worked together on relevant mathematical content (e.g. Bayes' Theorem, statistical connection), after which the original problem was revisited by the students, with no clear solution provided by the teacher; and (4) elements of critical thinking were explicitly introduced and applied to the problem.
+This four-step method was expected to generate critical thinking through the encounter with conflicting information that arises from the students' original intuitive answers, the revised answers suggested by later mathematical calculations, and the questions regarding validity of these answers once critical thinking was applied (Aizikovitsh-Udi, 2012, Aizikovitsh-Udi & Amit, 2008).

 Setting, population and data collection